jeremytammik/tbc/a/2044_entitle_license.md

 i think the idea of using the domain is the right way to go I think Rushforth tools use this approach.
 The below text is from the licencing section of Rushforth website, see enterprise licences at the bottom.

-Summary
+Summary:

-For individual licenses, install and click the activation button to complete an individual activation request.
+- For individual licenses, install and click the activation button to complete an individual activation request.
 Check your spam folder or send a follow up email if your registration key is not sent within 24 hours of sending your activation request email.
-For Site licenses, all users can input the same key or that process can be automated by deploying a windows registy key.
+- For Site licenses, all users can input the same key or that process can be automated by deploying a windows registy key.

-Installation
+Installation:

-The .exe installer is a per-user installer and does not require any admin install privileges.
+- The .exe installer is a per-user installer and does not require any admin install privileges.
 Don't "Run as Admin" or it may not appear on the current user's profile.
-The .msi installer is a per-machine installer and will require admin install privileges.
+- The .msi installer is a per-machine installer and will require admin install privileges.
-Both installers have a -quiet switch for silent installation by deployment software.
+- Both installers have a -quiet switch for silent installation by deployment software.

 Single-User Licenses:

-Purchase
+- Purchase
-Purchase the quantity of licenses needed for your team.
+    - Purchase the quantity of licenses needed for your team.
-All licenses purchased are attributed to the company email domain name (unless using a personal email).
+    - All licenses purchased are attributed to the company email domain name (unless using a personal email).
-Each single user license authorizes you to register two computers for the same user.
+    - Each single user license authorizes you to register two computers for the same user.
 A unique registration code must be requested from each computer.
 A separate license should be purchased for each user that will use the tools.
-Notify Users
+- Notify Users
-You can immediately notify users that they can install and activate the software.
+    - You can immediately notify users that they can install and activate the software.
-Each user license request will be counted toward the total number purchased for the company on a first come, first served basis.
+    - Each user license request will be counted toward the total number purchased for the company on a first come, first served basis.
 If you would like to submit a list of authorized users via email to control who can request activations, that can be accommodated as well.
-Click Activate
+- Click Activate
-Your user(s) can immediately install the tools and click the Licensing/Activation button on the RF Tools ribbon in Revit to generate and send in an individual activation request code via email to get back a machine-specific registration key.
+    - Your user(s) can immediately install the tools and click the Licensing/Activation button on the RF Tools ribbon in Revit to generate and send in an individual activation request code via email to get back a machine-specific registration key.
 As long as the user email address domain matches the purchasing company email address domain, the activation will be attributed to the purchase.

 Enterprise Site License:

-Description
-Install the tools on an unlimited number of computers on a network.
+- Install the tools on an unlimited number of computers on a network.
 A single network license key code can be used to activate any number of computers in any number of offices around the world that share a common network domain name.
 This license code can be deployed as a windows registry key to all users as well.
 Site license also includes authorization to request individual activation codes for up to 20 non-network connected computers such as personal laptops or home computers.
 Previously purchased single-user licenses can be applied toward the purchase of an Enterprise Site License of the same version.
-To receive the Network License Key:
-Have one of your users click the 'Licensing/Activation' button on the RF Tools tab in Revit (after they have installed the tools).
+- To receive the Network License Key: Have one of your users click the 'Licensing/Activation' button on the RF Tools tab in Revit (after they have installed the tools).
 Click the Enterprise Site License button to request your Network License Key.
 This will prepare an email with the name of the domain to be registered.
 Once verified, you will receive a reply with a license key that will work for all computers connected to the same domain name.

 Many thanks to all of you for sharing this.